trixi-framework/HOHQMesh/README.md

 </p>

-**HOHQMesh**, the *High Order Hex-Quad Mesher*, is an open-source mesh generator that allows to automatically create quadrilateral/hexahedral meshes with high-order boundary information.
+**HOHQMesh**, the *High Order Hex-Quad Mesher*, is an open-source mesh generator that automatically creates quadrilateral/hexahedral meshes with high-order boundary information.

 ## Getting started